 The percent of high school graduates who are eligible for a merit-based scholarship is a valid indicator of progress toward the statutory goal of highest student achievement.
-Tracking this measure over time may demonstrate the impact of the Bright Futures program on high school students' selection of more challenging courses.

 Data in the student transcript database form the basis for evaluating a student's eligibility for a Bright Future award.
 Therefore, the data are carefully edited and reliable.
 However, the term used in the measure "19 credits" is not defined.
 Also, it is not clear what is intended by "successfully completed" the courses, because the student can earn high school credit in all fifteen courses but not be eligible for scholarship because of GPA in those courses.
 Therefore, the computation is not accurately described by the measure.